How can casino affiliates write content for mobile-first users?

 Foundations: what “mobile-first” means for affiliate content

-Mobile-first means designing content and delivery around the constraints and behaviours of mobile devices rather than adapting desktop pages after the fact.
-For affiliates, that affects both editorial choices and technical delivery: short attention spans, constrained screen real-estate and touch-based navigation shape how content is consumed and acted upon.
+Mobile-first means planning content and delivery around the constraints and behaviors of mobile devices rather than shrinking a desktop page after it is built.
+For affiliates, that affects editorial choices and technical delivery: limited screen space, touch-based navigation, variable connection quality, and fast scanning all shape how content is read and acted upon.

 Understanding mobile user intent for affiliate marketing